Woman arrested on suspicion of murder after three children found dead in Bristol

 “We believe this to be an isolated incident and there is no further risk to the wider community, however officers will remain at the scene to provide reassurance to anyone who has any questions or concerns.

-A police cordon was in place across the street on Blaise Walk.
+A police cordon was in place across the street on Blaise Walk on Sunday evening.

 There were police vehicles, and uniformed officers making house-to-house inquiries in nearby properties.